BAMresearch/virtual-gas-camera/README.md

 **If you use code from this repo or base your work on it**, we kindly ask you to include a citation to our paper 'Robotic Scanning Absorption Spectroscopy for Methane Leak Detection: the Virtual Gas Camera'.
 Detailed reference information will be added when the paper has been published.

 The documentation will be extended prior to paper publication, but the published code is already operational.
 Still you should consider this repo a work-in-progress at the moment.
-The code is ecperimental in any case and comes with no warranty whatsoever.
+The code is experimental in any case and comes with no warranty whatsoever.

 In case of bugs, problems, or questions feel free to open an [issue](https://github.com/BAMresearch/virtual-gas-camera/issues/new).